modabas/ModEndpoints/docs/EndpointTypes.md

 A BusinessResultEndpoint implementation, after handling request, encapsulates the [business result](https://github.com/modabas/ModResults) of HandleAsync method in a HTTP 200 Minimal API IResult and sends to client.
 The [business result](https://github.com/modabas/ModResults) returned may be in Ok or Failed state.
 This behaviour makes BusinessResultEndpoints more suitable for cases where clients are aware of Result or Result&lt;TValue&gt; implementations.

-- BusinessResultEndpoint&lt;TRequest, TResultValue&gt;: Has a request model, supports request validation and returns a [Result&lt;TResultValue&gt;](https://github.com/modabas/ModResults) within HTTP 200 IResult.
+- **BusinessResultEndpoint&lt;TRequest, TResultValue&gt;**: Has a request model, supports request validation and returns a [Result&lt;TResultValue&gt;](https://github.com/modabas/ModResults) within HTTP 200 IResult.
-- BusinessResultEndpoint&lt;TRequest&gt;: Has a request model, supports request validation and returns a [Result](https://github.com/modabas/ModResults) within HTTP 200 IResult.
+- **BusinessResultEndpoint&lt;TRequest&gt;**: Has a request model, supports request validation and returns a [Result](https://github.com/modabas/ModResults) within HTTP 200 IResult.
-- BusinessResultEndpointWithEmptyRequest&lt;TResultValue&gt;: Doesn't have a request model and returns a [Result&lt;TResultValue&gt;](https://github.com/modabas/ModResults) within HTTP 200 IResult.
+- **BusinessResultEndpointWithEmptyRequest&lt;TResultValue&gt;**: Doesn't have a request model and returns a [Result&lt;TResultValue&gt;](https://github.com/modabas/ModResults) within HTTP 200 IResult.
-- BusinessResultEndpointWithEmptyRequest: Doesn't have a request model and returns a [Result](https://github.com/modabas/ModResults) within HTTP 200 IResult.
+- **BusinessResultEndpointWithEmptyRequest**: Doesn't have a request model and returns a [Result](https://github.com/modabas/ModResults) within HTTP 200 IResult.

 ## ServiceEndpoint